 - Call the FPPC toll-free at (866) 275-3772.

-Form 700 Public Access
+Form 700 is a Public Document Public Access Must Be Provided

 Statements of Economic Interests are public documents.
 The filing officer must permit any member of the public to inspect and receive a copy of any statement.